Review and road test of the Kia Sportage 1.6 GDi

 Kia's improved Sportage is stiff competition for both Qashqai-like Crossovers and RAV4-like compact SUVs.
 Even in entry-level front-driven 1.6-litre GDi form, it's a very complete - and surprisingly desirable - family car.

 Family SUVs - Nissan Qashqai-like family hatches with car-like dynamics and running costs that belie their crossover-style looks and optional 4WD - are big business in Britain these days.
-From almost nowhere a few years ago, this class of car now accounts for nearly 10% of the UK market.
+From almost nowhere a few years ago, this class of car now accounts for over 15% of the UK market.
 Such a lucrative sector is it that today, we have all kinds of models claiming to be 'SUVs'.
 Some, like the Qashqai of course and Peugeot's 3008, clearly are more family hatch than 4x4.
 Others, like Ford's Kuga and Skoda's Karoq, look far more like the kind of model that until a few years ago, we would have classified as a soft-roading SUV.
 Visually, Kia's improved fourth generation Sportage falls somewhere in between these two extremes.

 The current enhanced version of this car is basically a development of a smart predecessor that transformed Kia's sales in this segment.
 All that car needed was a smarter interior and a bit more technology, things this redesigned version is well ready to deliver.
 Most of its buyers will be quite happy with the 2WD models that make up the majority of the range, variants like the most affordable 1.6-litre GDi petrol version we look at here.